Jankowski-J/sandbox/sandbox/gamedev/unreal/azure-storage-unreal.md

 1. Download the Plugin package and unzip.
 1. Copy the extracted *AzureStorage* directory to the *Plugins* directory in your project.
+1. Right-click on your game's *.uproject* file in Explorer and select **Generate Visual Studio project files...** from the menu.
+1. Open your game's *.sln* solution file in Visual Studio.
 1. Add the `AzureStorage` module to your game's `PrivateDependencyModuleNames` list by editing the *.Build.cs* file for your game:

    ```csharp